 Artists have made the charming neighborhood of Alefkántra their favorite haunt.
 Little Venice has a magnetic beauty portrayed in priceless art, etchings, and paintings.
 Today, many of Alefkántra’s sea captain homes host trendy bars and restaurants with some of the best views on the island.

 The absence of motorized traffic in the inner part of the city made our exploring an absolute delight.
 We meandered our way through a fascinating network of sinuous twisting alleyways leading from the harbor town.

-Piracy was common in these islands during the 16th and 17th century thus earning the name Pirate’s Alley.
+Piracy was common in these islands during the 16th and 17th centuries thus earning the name Pirate’s Alley.
 The picturesque corridors successfully thwarted invaders from landing on Mykonos’ shores.
 It must have been quite impossible for the besotted pillaging pirates to successfully navigate their way out.

 These alleyways now house some of the most beautiful shops we’d seen on any of the Mediterranean islands.
 Superb quality boutique clothing, jewelry, Greek sandals, and gift items abound here to the delight of meandering shoppers.
 It’s a great place to get lost.
 Need directions?
 Just ask the mellow unofficial greeter and island mascot, Peter the Pelican.
-This amiable bird ambles throughout Pirate’s Alley seemingly oblivious to the camera-touting tourists eager to take his picture.
+This amiable bird ambles throughout Pirate’s Alley, seemingly oblivious to the camera-touting tourists eager to take his picture.